 Conclusion: The questions we ask should be constructed in such a way, that the answers can always be interpreted as a mix of fluidity and solidity also.
 If human experience of change as density can be reduced to mixes of fluidity and solidity, these mixes are the closest we come to a DNA for the answers that should be the base for the structure of our questions.
 If the answer of a question can be translated into a mix of fluidity and solidity and hence placed accordingly on a scale defined in its extremes by the event horizons of fluidity and solidity, the question is a true (truth equals infinite sustainability) statement in itself and the answer a confirmation of the property of measurable macroscopic probability as a definition and map of human experience and as such of the world as change.

-If you are using a smartphone, you must 1) open the link, 2) add the application to the homescreen of your phone as a direct link and 3) open the application from the direct link on your homescreen (in its horizontal position) to get the intended funtionality of the prototype.
+If you are using a smartphone (android works best), you must 1) open the link, 2) add the application to the homescreen of your phone as a direct link and 3) open the application from the direct link on your homescreen (in its horizontal position) to get the intended funtionality of the prototype.